franckalbinet/mistocr/nbs/files/test/md_enriched/resnet/page_1.md

 This visualization demonstrates a degradation problem where the deeper 56-layer network performs worse than the shallower 20-layer network, both in training and test error, which is counterintuitive to the expectation that deeper networks should perform better.
 ___
-AI-generated image description:
-___
-This figure contains two side-by-side line graphs comparing the performance of 56-layer and 20-layer neural networks during training.

-Left panel: Shows "training error (%)" on the y-axis (ranging from 0 to 20%) versus "iter.
-(1e4)" on the x-axis (ranging from 0 to 6).
-The 56-layer network (red line) maintains higher training error around 18-20% initially, then drops sharply around iteration 3e4 to stabilize around 6-8%.
-The 20-layer network (yellow/olive line) starts around 20% and decreases more gradually and consistently to reach approximately 2-3% by iteration 6e4.

-Right panel: Shows "test error (%)" on the y-axis (same scale) versus "iter.
-(1e4)" on the x-axis (same range).
-Both networks show similar patterns to their training curves but with the test errors remaining higher.
-The 56-layer network (red) stabilizes around 14-16% after its drop, while the 20-layer network (yellow/olive) decreases more smoothly to around 10-11%.

-This visualization demonstrates a degradation problem where the deeper 56-layer network performs worse than the shallower 20-layer network, both in training and test error, which is counterintuitive to the expectation that deeper networks should perform better.
-___

 Figure 1.
 Training error (left) and test error (right) on CIFAR-10 with 20-layer and 56-layer "plain" networks.
 The deeper network has higher training error, and thus test error.
 Similar phenomena on ImageNet is presented in Fig. 4. greatly benefited from very deep models.